List of Star Fox characters: Peppy Hare

+Peppy's phrase from Star Fox 64, "Do a barrel roll!", has become an internet meme.
+Google created an Easter egg homage to it in November 2011.
+Typing "do a barrel roll" or "z or r twice" makes the user's web browser appear to spin.
+Peppy appears in the Super Smash Bros. series as a collectable trophy.

+In English, Peppy was voiced by Rick May in Star Fox 64 and Star Fox 64 3D, Chris Seavor in Super Smash Bros.
+Melee and Star Fox Adventures, Henry Dardenne in Assault, Dex Manley in Super Smash Bros.
+Brawl, and Jaz Adams since Star Fox 64 3D.
+He was originally voiced by Tomohisa Asō in the Japanese versions of the series; starting with Star Fox 64 3D, Kunpei Sakamoto has voiced the character.
+Erik Braa voices the character in the 2026 remake.

 Slippy Toad

-is a toad who wears a blue suit.
-He's a childhood friend of Fox, and they studied together.
+is a frog who wears a blue suit.
+He is a childhood friend of Fox, and they studied together.
 He serves as the inventor and mechanic of the team.
 He attended Cornerian Academy, specializing in engineering.
-Slippy's father Beltino serves as the director of Engineering at Space Dynamics Co.
-Ltd., and later serves the research director for the Cornerian Defense Forces.
-Slippy invents and constructs many inventions for the team, including the Blue-Marine, the Landmaster and the Roadmaster, creating the former two with his father.
-After the Aparoid race is destroyed in Star Fox: Assault, he temporarily withdraws from the Star Fox team after falling in love with a frog named Amanda, who returns his feelings, to spend more time with his girlfriend.
+Slippy constructs many inventions for the team, including the Blue-Marine, the Landmaster, and the Roadmaster.
+Due to his lower flying skills compared to his teammates, Slippy Toad tends to fall prey to enemy pilots, and as such calls upon the player for assistance.

+After the Aparoid race is destroyed in Star Fox: Assault, he temporarily withdraws from the Star Fox team to spend time with his love interest, a frog named Amanda.
 However, when Fox needs backup in Star Fox Command, he comes to his assistance.
 In two endings in Star Fox Command, he and Amanda have children together.
-Due to his lower flying skills compared to his teammates, Slippy Toad tends to fall prey to enemy pilots, and as such calls upon the player for assistance.
-In both Star Fox 64 and Star Fox: Assault, the player needs to save Slippy shortly after the start of the first mission.

 In the SNES game and Nintendo Power comic, Slippy has a croaking stutter, which was removed in later appearances.

-Slippy makes a cameo appearance in Super Smash Bros.
+Slippy appears in the Super Smash Bros. series as a collectable trophy.
+He makes a cameo appearance in Super Smash Bros.
 Brawl as one of Solid Snake's contacts on his Codec and sometimes a contact for Fox, Falco, or Wolf with a taunt on the Star Fox battlefield.

-He is voiced in English by Chris Seavor in Super Smash Bros.
-Melee and Star Fox Adventures and Mike McAuliffe in Star Fox: Assault.
-He is voiced by Kyoko Tongu in the early Japanese versions of the series; Star Fox 64 3D and Star Fox Zero saw him being voiced by Kei Hayami.
+He is voiced in English by Lyssa Browne in Star Fox 64, Star Fox 64 3D, and Star Fox Zero and all subsequent games since 2011, Chris Seavor in Super Smash Bros.
+Melee and Star Fox Adventures, and Mike McAuliffe in Star Fox: Assault and Super Smash Bros.
+Brawl.
+He is voiced by Kyoko Tongu in the early Japanese versions of the series; in Star Fox 64 3D and Star Fox Zero, he is voiced by Kei Hayami.
+Jeremy Adams voices the character in the 2026 remake.